- Accommodation on double occupancy basis.

 Passport and visa

-You can obtain Nepali visa from a Nepali embassy in your country or you can wait until you arrive at the port of entry to Nepal.
+You can obtain a Nepali visa from a Nepali embassy in your country, or you can wait until you arrive at the port of entry to Nepal.
 You need to complete the visa application form and affix a passport photograph.
 Visa fee costs US$ 25 for 15 days and $ 40 for 30 days with multiple entry facility.

 Please bring one passport picture with you for Nepal visa application.

-In Nepal, we have comfortable four star properties.
-In Tibet, we have limited choices; in Lhasa and Shigatse we have four star hotels where as Gyantse Hotel is the only best hotel in Gyantse, locally classified as three star.
+In Nepal, we have comfortable four-star properties.
+In Tibet, we have limited choices; in Lhasa and Shigatse we have four-star hotels whereas Gyantse Hotel is the only best hotel in Gyantse, locally classified as three-star.
 Most hotels do provide cabled or wireless internet, tea-coffee maker and mini-refrigerator.

 Lunch and dinner, except in Chitwan National Park, are not included.
 You can expect to spend US$ 10-15 for a decent 3-course meal in tourist class restaurants.

 Depending on the group size, we provide Japanese or Korean made vans and buses for all transfers and tours.
-Our vehicles are air conditioned, well maintained and driven by experienced drivers.
+Our vehicles are air-conditioned, well maintained, and driven by experienced drivers.
 Drivers and guides are not the same persons.

 You will be accompanied by experienced and knowledgeable English speaking local guides.
 Guides in Nepal and Tibet will be different persons.
-Besides guiding you on tour, your guides will help you check in hotels and deal with the check posts and bureaucracies.
+Besides guiding you on tour, your guides will help you check-in hotels and deal with the check posts and bureaucracies.

-There is no mandatory vaccination required for entry into Tibet and Nepal but you may consider vaccination against rabies, Hep A, Malaria, Japanese Encephalitis etc. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician before you sign up the trip.
+There is no mandatory vaccination required for entry into Tibet and Nepal, but you may consider vaccination against rabies, Hep A, Malaria, Japanese Encephalitis, etc. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician before you sign up the trip.

 Climate and Weather

 In Lhasa, the relatively humane city in Tibet, although the temperature may exceed 29 ºC (84 ºF) in summer, it can also plummet to minus 16 degrees C (3 degrees F) in winter!
-Solar radiation is extremely strong in Tibet.
+Solar radiation is extreme in Tibet.
 The sunlight in Lhasa is so intense that the city is called Sunlight City.
 The thin Tibetan air can neither radiate nor absorb heat, resulting in temperature extremes during both day and night.
-However it is not impossible to visit the holy snow land.
+However, it is not impossible to visit the holy snow land.
 The period from April to October is the best time to visit Tibet, avoiding the coldest months from December to February.